-Ringed with green hills, Wellington Harbour forms of the capital’s city centre.
-Yet, many years ago, before there was a harbour in Wellington, there was a lake.
+Ringed with green hills, Wellington Harbour is at the heart of the capital’s city centre.
+Yet, many years ago, before there was a harbour in Wellington, the stories say that the ring of hills was complete, encircling a lake.

-Two taniwha (sea monsters) lived in the lake, until one of them heard waters in the south (the Cook Strait) and decided to reach them, breaking through the rocks into strait.
+Two taniwha or sea monsters lived in the lake, until one of them heard the waters in the south (the Cook Strait).
+It decided to try to reach the distant waters, breaking through the rocks into the strait.
 The second taniwha, Whataitai, tried to follow him, but the water was flowing out of the lake, and he was stranded on the shore.

 His soul left in the form of a bird, Te Keo, which flew above the harbour and wept for his body down below.
 To this day, Mount Victoria is known to Maori as Tangi Te Keo, “The weeping of Te Keo”, and the area on the hills directly below is called Hataitai.

-The beautiful mountainous landscape of the central North Island is intertwined with rivers and dotted with lakes, and is an area of deep cultural and spiritual significance.
+The beautiful mountainous landscape of the central North Island is intertwined with rivers and dotted with lakes.
+This part of the country is an area of deep cultural and spiritual significance.
 There are many stories about how that landscape formed and, according to Maori belief, the mountains were once gods and warriors of great strength.